Center for Information Technology Services

 IV.
 Acceptable Use

 Authorized Users are responsible for safeguarding their own identification (ID) codes and passwords, and for using them for their intended purposes only.
 Authorized Users are solely responsible for all transactions made under the authorization of their ID, and for activity involving IT Resources which originate from computing devices owned by or assigned to them.
-Authorized Users may not represent or imply that personal electronic publications (e.g. web pages) or personal communications reflect the views or policies of UM.
+Authorized Users may not represent or imply that personal electronic publications (e.g. web pages) or personal communications reflect the views or policies of UMB.

 F. Software theft or piracy, data theft, copyright violations, illegal peer-to-peer file sharing, and other actions that violate intellectual property rights of others.